avidraghav/Qsol/README.md

 ### Everyone can contribute to Qsol by
 ```
-Signing up in the app to get latest updates.
+Signing up in the app.
-Sending previous year exam papers at jmit.raghav@gmail.com
+Sending previous year exam papers
-Giving feedback, finding bugs and suggesting new features.
+Give feedback, find bugs and suggest new features.
 Help maintaing the application.
 ```